 The djembe is made up of 4 main parts:

 So right now, we’ll take a closer look at each of these important parts.

 1. The Wooden Shell

-Djembe shells are carved from a single piece of wood.
-Hard and dense woods work best because they produce the loudest tone.
+Hard dense woods generally work best as a default, since they produce the loudest tone.